amitshekhariitbhu/android-interview-questions/README.md

 * **What is the difference between an Integer and int?**
   - `int` is a primitive data type (with `boolean`, `byte`, `char`, `short`, `long`, `float` and `double`), while `Integer` (with `Boolean`, `Byte`, `Character`, `Short`,`Long`, `Float` and `Double`) is a [wrapper](https://docs.oracle.com/javase/tutorial/java/data/numberclasses.html) class that encapsulates primitive data type, while providing useful methods to perform different tasks with it.

-* **What is Autoboxing and Unboxing?**
-  - Autoboxing and Unboxing is the process of automatic wrapping (putting in a box) and unwrapping (getting the value out) of primitive data types, that have "wrapper" classes.
-So `int` and `Integer` can (almost always) be used interchangeably in Java language, meaning a method `void giveMeInt(int i) { ... }` can take `int` as well as `Integer` as a parameter.

-* **Typecast in Java**
-    - In Java, you can use casts to polymorph one class into another, compatible one.
-For example:
-        ```java
-            long i = 10l;
-            int j = (int) i;
-            long k = j;
-        ```
-        Here we see, that, while narrowing (`long i` -> `int j`) requires an explicit cast to make sure the programmer realizes, that there may be some data or precision loss, widening (`int j` -> `long k`) does not require an explicit cast, because there can be no data loss (`long` can take larger numbers than `int` allows).

 * **Do objects get passed by reference or value in Java?
 Elaborate on that.**
-    - In Java all primitives and objects are passed by value, meaning that their copy will be manipulated in the receiving method.
-But there is a caveat - when you pass an object reference into a method, a *copy of this reference* is made, so it still points to the same object.
-This means, that any changes that you make to the insides of this object are retained, when the method exits.
-        ```java
-        public class Pointer {

-            int innerField;

-            public Pointer(int a) {
-                this.innerField = a;
-            }
-        }
-        ```
-        ```java
-        public class ValueAndReference {

-            public static void main(String[] args) {

-                Pointer a = new Pointer(0);
-                int b = 1;

-                print("Before:");
-                print("b = " + b);
-                print("a.innerField = " + a.innerField);
-                exampleMethod(a, b);
-                print("After:");
-                print("b = " + b);
-                print("a.innerField = " + a.innerField);
-            }

-            static void exampleMethod(Pointer a, int b) {
-                a.innerField = 2;
-                b = 10;
-            }

-            static void print(String text) {
-                System.out.println(text);
-            }
-        }
-        ```
-        Will output:
-        ```java
-            Before:

-            b = 1

-            a.innerField = 0

-            After:

-            b = 1        // a new local int variable was created and operated on, so "b" didn't change

-            a.innerField = 2 // Pointer a got its' innerField variable changed
-                             //  from 0 to 2, because method was operating on
-                             //  the same reference to an instance
-        ```

-* **What is the difference between instantiation and initialization of an object?**

-* **What the difference between local, instance and class variables?**
-  - Local variables exist only in methods that created them, they are stored separately in their respected Thread Stack (for more information, see question about Java Memory Model) and cannot have their reference passed outside of the method scope.
-That also means that they cannot be assigned any access modifier or made `static` - because they only exist during enclosing method's execution and those modifiers just do not make sense, since no other outside method can get them anyway.
-  - Instance variables are the ones, that are declared in classes and their value can be different from one instance of the class to another, but they always require that class' instance to exist.
-  - Class variables are those, that are marked with `static` keyword in their class' body.
-They can only have one value across all instances of that class (changing it in one place will change it in their class and, therefore, in all instances) and can even be retrieved without that class' instance (if their access modifier allows it).

 #### Java Memory Model and Garbage Collector